redhat-developer-demos/openshift-pipelines-workshop/README.md

 1. Git repo at https://github.com/redhat-developer-demos/openshift-pipelines-tutorial.git.
 You'll need to fork this repo and then clone this repo to your machine.

 ### Prerequisite #1: A terminal session on your PC
 You'll need to be able to run commands at the command line on your PC.
-Note that this workshop works with Linux and macOS (bash) and Windows (PowerShell).
-Where any differences occur in this workshop, commands for both environments will be supplied.
+Note that this workshop works with Linux and macOS (bash or PowerShell) and Windows (PowerShell).
+Where any differences between bash and PowerShell occur in this workshop, commands for both environments will be supplied.

+*Yes, PowerShell runs on Linux and macOS.*

 ### Prerequisite #2: OpenShift version 4.3 (or newer) cluster
-A not-trivial OpenShift 4.3 (or newer) cluster is necessary to run this workshop.
+An OpenShift 4.3 (or newer) cluster is necessary to run this workshop.
 Options include:
+* CodeReady Containers (CRC) **which is zero cost and runs on your local machine**.
 * Amazon Web Services (AWS)
 * Microsoft Azure
+* Google Cloud
 * vmware vSphere
+* Red Hat OpenStack Platform
+* Red Hat Virtualization
+* IBM Z IBM LineONE
+* Power Systems
 * Bare metal
-* CodeReady Workspaces, which runs on your local machine and requires 32GB of RAM and at least four CPUs.

 Visit the [OpenShift 4 web site at try.openshift.com](try.openshift.com) for instructions for your selected cloud-based infrastructure.